XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Background

 \subsection{Cross-Chain Bridge Model}

 Contrary to most DeFi dApps, bridges span over two or more blockchains, rather than being confined to one.
 Figure~\ref{fig: cross_chain_bridge_model} illustrates the components of a cross-chain bridge, showing a source chain (\(\mathcal{S}\)) and a target chain (\(\mathcal{T}\)) with a one-way token deposit flow (\(\mathcal{S} \rightarrow \mathcal{T}\)).
-To ensure generalizability, this architecture serves as the foundational model for this paper and aligns with the top five cross-chain bridges by total value locked (TVL) as of November 2024~\cite{l2beat}: Polygon PoS~\cite{polygon_pos}, Wormhole's Portal Token Bridge~\cite{portal_token_bridge}, Multichain~\cite{Multichain}, Ronin~\cite{ronin_bridge}, and Omnibridge~\cite{gnosis_bridge}.
-We also reviewed solutions built on a new paradigm, namely intent-based bridges (e.g., Across~\cite{across}), to ensure compatibility and extensibility with emerging protocols.
-We conducted a detailed review of these protocols' open-source code and formalized the cross-chain bridge model.

-To perform a cross-chain transfer depositing tokens in another blockchain, a user \( u_s \) issues a transaction at timestamp \( t1 \), \( tx_{t1} \), on a source chain \( S \) to escrow tokens.
+To perform a cross-chain transfer depositing tokens into another blockchain, a user \( u_s \) issues a transaction that is added to the blockchain at timestamp \( t1 \), \( tx_{t1} \), on a source chain \( S \) to escrow tokens.
 This transaction can directly target a bridge contract or an intermediary protocol that calls internally a bridge contract.
 The bridge contract subsequently triggers an internal call to the token contract \( \tau_s \) associated with the token that \( u_s \) wishes to bridge.
-This call results in the creation of a commitment \( \pi_S(u_s, \tau_s, \delta) \), indicating that \( \delta \) units of token \( \tau_s \) held by \( u_s \) have been escrowed.
+This call results in the creation of a commitment \( \pi_S(u_s, \tau_s, q) \), indicating that \( q \) units (quantity) of token \( \tau_s \) held by \( u_s \) have been escrowed.
 This commitment reflects either the locking or burning of tokens, leading to a state change in \( S \), which will be a part of the blockchain's new state \( S_{t2} \):

 The state change triggers an event emission from the token contract \( \tau_s \).
-In this paper, we only consider fungible tokens -- i.e., compatible with the ERC20 token standard.
+In this paper, we focus on the ERC20 token standard, thus, on fungible tokens~\cite{antonopoulos2018mastering}.
 Depending on the bridging model, escrowing tokens can be implemented by transferring tokens to a bridge-controlled address (\emph{lock} model) or to the null address (\emph{burn} model).
-The ability to handle this dichotomy allows \toolName~to be agnostic of the bridging model.
-Therefore, in a \emph{lock-mint} paradigm, the event can be represented as:
+The ability to handle this dichotomy allows this analysis to be agnostic of the bridging model.
+Therefore, in a \emph{lock-unlock} model, the event can be represented as: